| | | | | Conceptual

 narrate their own stories?
 They do this by drawing and painting the things

 around them (the people and places) that make up their environment.
+4. Lead teachers will talk about

 artists (Vincent Van Gogh, Romare Bearden, DaVinci, Georgia O’Keefe,